ExistensialReset/flowmosr/README.md

 ## 📦 What this repository holds

-This is a living blueprint of Flow
+This is a living blueprint of Flow.

 This is not something you need to understand.